dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 - I commit to working with Ocean core developers to merging the PR

 <u>IF: Improvements to OceanDAO, then:</u>
-- Any DAO tooling will be found
+- Any improved DAO tooling will be publicly available.
+Work is close collaboration with OceanDAO core team.

 ## Project Deliverables - Roadmap